shlokamohanty/i-write-sometimes/_posts/2026-07-11-thesis-story.md

 I’ve reached for the gaping black hole in multiple instances, around my head.
 I sometimes wonder what it would be like putting my head through it.
 Would it suck me in?

 So I built a machine that doesn’t stretch into a string of atoms around the event horizon, spiralling into nothingness.
 Nothingness implies a vacuum.
-Colloquially, per physics slang, it seems like a vacuum because light can't escape, but in fact, it is not.
+Colloquially, it seems like a vacuum because light can't escape, but in fact, it is not.
 There's too much in it, to the extremities.
 I like to think of it as a hyperobject.

 Venturing into this black hole, it’ll show me the future and the past.
 I placed the machine quickly in my head and somersaulted into the black hole.
 I’m inside, and step into the machine, before I spagettify.